 In fact, Jimmy Fallon has often challenged his viewers to create TikTok videos for a chance to be featured on his late-night show.
 (See this tumbleweed challenge as an example — and for a good laugh).

-TikTok / Musically, however you want to slice it, is also popular with all age groups.
+TikTok has become popular with all age groups.
 Though teens were the original cohort to catch on, according to the Washington Post, TikTok app videos are now taking off with medical professionals, police officers and even members of the military.

 The platform offers these high-pressure individuals a nice mental break, a good laugh and, thanks to its interactive features, a little camaraderie with like-minded souls.

-Over 25% of TikTok users are 18-24 year olds, which translates to 3.7 million people.
+Over 41% of TikTok users are 16-24-year-olds.
 Another quarter of the user base (24.5%) fall into the 25-34 year old age bracket.
-Women on the platform outnumber men by at least 2 million users (8.2 million to 6.1 million), and the 18-24 year old bracket is skewed towards females.
+Women on the platform outnumber men by at least 2 million users (8.2 million to 6.1 million), and the 16-24-year-old bracket is skewed towards females.

-The app’s demographics are heavily skewed towards Gen Z, which makes it an ideal channel for brands targeting those markets.
+The app’s demographics are heavily skewed towards Gen Z, which makes it an ideal channel for brands using TikTok advertising to target those markets.
 The user base is specific, but it’s firmly defined and highly engaged.
 This makes it easier for brands to stand out and even convert if they release the right kind of content.

 “The type of engagement we have seen is higher than many other channels and users are clicking through to discover more and buy!
 TikTok has innovated around advertising products like their Hashtag Challenge that bridges brand and revenue goals.”